Home Business and LaborThe Ritz-Carlton Opens in Boston, May 19, 1927

 From 1951 to 1975, the Ritz-Carlton Boston was one of only two Ritz-Carltons in the United States.
 The other one was in Atlantic City, and has since been converted to condominiums.
 In 1975, Blakeley sold the Ritz-Carlton trademark to real estate developer William Johnson, who expanded the company worldwide.

-Today, the company known as the Ritz-Carlton in Boston has moved across the Common.
+Today, the hotel known as the Ritz-Carlton in Boston has moved across the Common.
+The hotel formerly known as the Ritz-Carlton is now called The Newbury Boston.

 13 comments